ZoranStojsavljevic/debian-custom-iso-scripts/iso-remastering/README.md

 This is just an outline of the procedure and it was tested on a Debian 9.4.0 Live (Gnome) Stretch image.

 The script is kept in local space...
-It works for different hosts then Debian, it was tested on Fedora 27 (kernel 4.15.16-300.fc27.x86_64), albeit, the Debian root tree, unsquashed, works like a charm, all the apt upgrade and other commands (deleting libreoffice and similar) work seamlessly using undernine Fedora 27 4.15.16-300.fc27.x86_64 kernel.
+It works for different hosts then Debian, it was tested on Fedora 27 (kernel 4.15.16-300.fc27.x86_64), albeit, the Debian root tree, unsquashed, works like a charm, all the apt upgrade and other commands (deleting libreoffice and similar) work seamlessly using underline Fedora 27 4.15.16-300.fc27.x86_64 kernel.